TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

 .. tip::

    This page is a "quick start".
-If you are just getting started, you may want to begin with :ref:`writing-doc-for-ext-start`.
+If you are just getting started, you may want to look at the resources on :ref:`writing-doc-for-ext-start`.

 The documentation for extensions is structured in a similar way as the documentation for official manuals.
 See :ref:`general-conventions-dir-and-filenames` for more details on these files.

-There are basically 2 ways to start, depending on whether you used the extension_builder to start your extension:
+There are basically 2 ways to start:

-#. :ref:`doc-for-ext-with-extension-builder`
+#. :ref:`doc-for-ext-with-extension-builder` (extension_builder)
 #. :ref:`doc-for-ext-from-example`

 .. _doc-for-ext-with-extension-builder: